Brown Measures of Free Circular and Multiplicative Brownian Motions with Self-Adjoint and Unitary Initial Conditions: Free Multiplicative Brownian Motion

 which is independent of $\theta$. \end{theorem}

 \begin{remark} The name \emph{annulus law} was named by Driver, Hall and Kemp.
 It is expected that the solution of

-under the initial condition that $G_N(0)$ is the Haar distribution on the unitary group has the limiting eigenvalue distribution as the Brown measure of $hb_t$.
-Computer simulations show that the eigenvalues of $G_N(t)$ are distributed on an annulus $A_t$ with inner radius $e^{-t/2}$ and outer radius $e^{t/2}$.
+under the initial condition that $G_N(0)$ is the Haar measure on the unitary group has the limiting eigenvalue distribution equal to the Brown measure of $hb_t$.
+One can run a computer program to see that the eigenvalues of $G_N(t)$ are distributed on an annulus $A_t$ with inner radius $e^{-t/2}$ and outer radius $e^{t/2}$.
 The support $A_t$ also occurs in the discussion of the free Hall transform as $s\to\infty$ \cite[Corollary 4.26]{Ho2016}. \end{remark}